 The two-day offsite can replace one quarterly review per year with an experience that actually changes the team's decision-making patterns.
 Instead of presenting numbers and committing to do better, leaders practice making decisions differently under pressure and leave with specific commitments to change their patterns.

 This is not about eliminating data review.
 It is about adding the one thing that data review cannot provide: practice making different decisions.
+If you are rebuilding the format itself, start with the QBR template that actually aligns your leadership team — the structure that turns the review into a shared-picture ritual instead of another status meeting.

 Read the one meeting that aligns your leadership team for how to design meetings that produce alignment, not just agreement.
 And see how to get strategy implemented in 90 days for the implementation cadence that connects quarterly priorities to daily action.